khulnasoft-lab/design.khulnasoft.com/contents/product-foundations/interaction.md

 | `grabbing` | ![image](/img/cursors-grabbing.svg) | Indicates that you are actively moving an element around the screen. |
 | `text` | ![image](/img/cursors-text.svg) | Indicates that this is either text that you can select and copy, or a text field that you can click into to enter text. |
 | `not-allowed` | ![image](/img/cursors-notallowed.svg) | Indicates that an item may not be dropped at the current location or that the requested action will not be carried out. |

+## Sticky containers

+A sticky container is a div that sticks to the top or bottom of it's parent container.
+It contains actions or links that are relevant to the task someone is performing.
+Sticky containers are useful for long pages that contain lots of content that would push buttons or actions above or below the viewport.
+For example, when editing a wiki, the save changes button will always be visible even if the wiki content extends below the viewport.

+Use sticky containers with caution as they can easily crowd the interface and make it difficult to navigate the page by shrinking the content area.